Historical Journey Towards Energy Neutrality

 15 years of blood, sweat and R&D

-In the late 1990’s the researchers of OxyMem began with the objective of developing a more efficient way of treating wastewater.
-Embedded within the school of Chemical and Bioprocess Engineering, University College Dublin (UCD) they built on the 1970’s concept of using gas permeable membranes for the aeration of wastewater.
+In the late 1990’s the researchers behind OxyMem began with the objective of developing a more efficient way of treating wastewater.
+Embedded within the School of Chemical and Bioprocess Engineering, University College Dublin (UCD) they built on the 1970’s concept of using gas permeable membranes for the aeration of wastewater.
 By late 2013 OxyMem Limited was successfully spun out of the University and began selling commercial MABRs in mid 2014.
-Since then, the OxyMem has delivered multiple systems at varying scales to clients like: Severn Trent Water (UK), South Dublin CC (Ireland), Enisca (NI), Xylem (Sweden), Agbar (Spain), Dow Water (Brazil), & Kurita (Japan).
-OxyMem is currently offering it’s 4th Generation ‘drop in’ MABR and is busy working on Generation 5.
+Since then, OxyMem has delivered multiple systems at varying scales to clients like Severn Trent Water (UK), South Dublin CC (Ireland), Enisca (NI), Xylem (Sweden), Agbar (Spain), Dow Water (Brazil), & Kurita (Japan).
+OxyMem is currently offering it’s 4th Generation ‘drop in’ MABR allowing for the immediate expansion of legacy infrastucture.

 Foundation Intellectual Property and Patent Development